Masai ostrich: Communal nesting

 Similar to other ostrich subspecies, the Masai ostrich nests in groups and engages in crѐching behavior where a single (major) female incubates the eggs of several other (minor) females within a single nest.
-Only 1 out of 3 hens will become a major female, the remaining hens are considered minor females and will not incubate their own eggs.
+Only 1 out of 3 hens will become a major female.
+The remaining hens are considered minor females and will not incubate their own eggs.
 A nest is initiated when a single major female mates with a territorial male who has already prepared a nesting site and performed a complex mating display.
 After she lays the initial clutch, both her and the territorial male assume primary care of the eggs.
 The major female lays on average 2 eggs per day and will spend a subsequent 15–90 minutes incubating, then will periodically leave the nest unattended to allow minor females to copulate with the territorial male and lay eggs in the nest.
 The male will often spend more time incubating the nest than the major female.
 An upwards of 18 different minor females will lay eggs in a single major females nest, resulting in an excess of eggs.
-Since both male and female Masai ostriches are only able to incubate 20–21 eggs at a time, so the major female will eject excess eggs.
+Since both male and female Masai ostriches are only able to incubate 20–21 eggs at a time, the major female will eject excess eggs.
 A reproductive advantage observed in major females is that they are able to recognize their own eggs and will eject minor female eggs in favor of theirs as a necessary way to reduce nest overcrowding.